monday-sun/humans.build.software/src/content/notes/mondays-weekly-notes-april-21-2025.md

 - Even small rituals shift how I approach the week.
 The cadence system is helping, even if I’m still adapting to it.
 - The “detox day” in the middle of the week (Wednesday) was key — space to not push anything forward.
 - Energy levels are currently unpredictable -- stress and allergies are dragging me down.
-Having thematic focus will hopefull help me find more balance.
+Having thematic focus will hopefully help me find more balance.
-- LLMs don't work when I'm being dsitractable and not clearly explaining myself.
+- LLMs don't work when I'm being distractable and not clearly explaining myself.

 ---

 ## Cursor Rules

 - [collaboration.mdc](assets/files/2025-04-21/collaboration.mdc)
-  - Trying a variant of this in my various workspaces with week as a replacement for memeory bank.
+  - Trying a variant of this in my various workspaces with week as a replacement for memory bank.
-  - The agents really struggle to find context unless very explicitly told to read something, and even then they'll avoid it.
+  - The agents struggle to find context unless very explicitly told to read something, and even then they'll avoid it.
 I wonder if this is related to the way LLMs won't admit they don't know/aren't sure about something.
-Since it's based on human text, we don't really ever demonstrate seeking knowledge, we just have it.
+Since it's based on human text, we don't ever demonstrate seeking knowledge, we have it.
 Kind of the premise of Quilt.
-How cna the llm just have the knowledge it needs?
+How can the llm have the knowledge it needs?

 ---